rvolgers/docker-localbind/README.md

 - An `unshare` system call where the flags argument is exactly equal to `CLONE_NEWUSER | CLONE_NEWNS` is permitted.
 Such a call simultaneously creates a new user namespace and a new mount namespace.
 - A `mount` system call where the flags argument is exactly equal to `MS_BIND | MS_REC` is permitted.
 Such a call performs a private recursive bind mount operation.
 "Recursive" means all mounts under the source path will be bind-mounted along with the source path.
 "Private" means future mounts and unmounts in either the source or destination path will not affect the other one.

 I believe this preserves nearly all of the protection offered by Docker's default seccomp profile.
-Notably, it does not expose the ability ot mount arbitrary filesystems or create network namespaces.
+Notably, it does not expose the ability to mount arbitrary filesystems or create network namespaces.
 Still, even just the ability to create a user and mount namespace does present some extra functionality in the Linux kernel, and this functionality could have exploitable bugs.

 ### About the apparmor profile